Hungarian Fresh Pasta:

 (click to enlarge)

 An essential dumpling for many Hungarian dishes.
-It is said that if you can't make galuska you can't cook Hungarian - but they're easy to make.
+It is said that if you can't make galuska you can't cook Hungarian - but I can't see how anyone would be unable to make these.

-1. Roll dough balls out to about 3/4 inch thick and then cut with the edge of a spoon or some such device to make irregular pieces about 1 x 3/8 x 3/8 inch.
+1. Roll dough balls out to between 1/4 and 1/2 inch thick and then cut with the edge of a spoon or some such device to make irregular pieces about 1 x 3/8 x 3/8 inch or as you like.

-2. Spread out on a baking sheet and let dry for about 1/2 hour, shuffling occasionally for even drying.
+2. Spread out on a towel and let dry for about 1/2 hour, shuffling occasionally for even drying.

 3. Bring plenty of salted water to a boil.
-Dump in a galuska, bring back to a boil and simmer until a few minutes after they float to the surface.
-This will be about 30 minutes depending on thickness..
-Strain them out and tumble in a bowl with a few drops of oil so they don't stick together.
+Dump in a galuska, bring back to a boil and keep at a fast simmer until they are done.
+This can be anywhere from 30 minutes to over 1 hour depending on shape and thickness.
+Strain them out and tumble in a bowl with a little melted butter or a few drops of oil so they don't stick together.

 Fresh Noodles